sul-dlss/folio-graphql/README.md

 docker compose up app
 ```

 Clients must provide the headers okapi_username and okapi_password.
-The server will use these to authenticate with okapi and retrieve Sr.
+The server will use these to authenticate with okapi and retrieve data.

 ## Developing